AdamJHowell/TemperatureTDisplay/README.md

-# TemperatureTDisplay
+# VolosTemperatureTDisplay

-## Use a BMP 085 to display temperature and pressure on a Lilygo T-Display.
+## Use a SHT40 to display temperature and pressure on a Lilygo T-Display.